LILT Workflows: Designing Configurable Translation Processes

 TL;DR

-Key insight: Competitor workflow builders were overly complex—predefined templates could serve 80%+ of enterprise needs while maintaining ease of use.
+Competitor workflow builders were overly complex.
+Predefined templates could serve 80%+ of enterprise needs while maintaining ease of use.

-- Approach: Smart template system with Translate, Review, AI Review, and file processing steps
+- Smart template system with Translate, Review, AI Review, and file processing steps

-- Impact: 75% reduction in setup time, improved enterprise satisfaction, enabled new market segments
+- 75% reduction in setup time, improved enterprise satisfaction, enabled new market segments

-25+ interviews revealed predictable workflow patterns.
-Most complexity came from specific steps (AI review, file processing), not endless customization.
-Competitive analysis showed overwhelming workflow builders that confused 80%+ of users.
+25+ interviews revealed predictable workflow patterns—most complexity came from specific steps (AI review, file processing), not endless customization.
+Competitive analysis showed overwhelming workflow builders that confused 80%+ of users, so I focused on the real 'why': serving 80%+ of enterprise needs without overwhelming complexity.

 Created 4-5 predefined workflows covering 80%+ of use cases: Simple Translation, Translation + Review, Translation + AI Review + Human Review.
 Added file processing for complex formats.